dreger/thelivingwell.co/_posts/be/2017-04-16-infertility.md

 What's the best gift we can give one another while navigating pain and uncertainty? **The freedom to just be.**

 Sometimes all we need is someone to ask "how is it with your soul?"
-And then, we hold safe the space for one another to speak. _Thats how we breathe a little living into each other's dark days._
+And then, we hold safe the space for one another to speak.
+Wild and free and without judgement, we allow each other to fully live, when they can freely speak. _Thats how we breathe a little living into each other's dark days._

 Today is about the living.
 Today, you can just be.